 (d) A remediation sampling, travel, and laboratory fee of $325 will be charged to a licensee as permitted by law.

 SECTION 39.
 A license application for any hemp activity regulated under this article [document] for which a license is required for conducting a regulated activity any given year may be initiated when publicly announced by the state seed commissioner, but no earlier than October 1 of the year preceding the year for which the license is sought.

 SECTION 40.
 An applicant for renewal of a hemp license issued under this article [document] is subject to any and all requirements of an applicant for a license.

 SECTION 41.
 The state seed commissioner may revoke a license issued under IC 15-15-13 to a person that fails to cooperate with:

 (5) in an inspection, or in taking of a sample of any hemp crop during the crop's growth phase; or

-(6) the seed commissioner may revoke the license of a person that grows, sells, or distributes clones for any of the following:
+(6) the seed commissioner may revoke the license of a person that grows, sells, or distributes hemp or any of the following: